pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

     29

-Using parameter `citation`, one can exclude self-citations or citations by books.
-However, if the data has been downloaded and cached, these counts will not take effect!
-Therefore make wise use of `refresh=True`!
+Using parameter `citation`, one can exclude self-citations or citations by books:

 .. code-block:: python